MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

     - **Others**: Other keywords mentioned during the meeting.

     If you track keywords and competitors in your CRM, they also appear in this section.
+- **Key highlights**: View topics discussed during the meeting, including time stamps for each topic and speaker names.
+The summary is generated using AI and is based on the meeting recording and transcript.
+It helps you to quickly understand the main topics discussed during the meeting.
+This section is available only if you are viewing the meeting recap using the older Sales Copilot license.
+- **Overall meeting sentiment**: View the overall sentiment of the meeting, which is calculated based on the tone of the conversation.
+The sentiment is categorized as positive, negative, or neutral.
+It also shows the trend of the sentiment over time, which helps you to understand how speakers felt during each phase of the meeting.
+- **Speaker-level insights**: View insights for each speaker, including their talk time, sentiment distribution, and summary.
+This helps you to understand how each speaker contributed to the meeting and how they felt during the conversation.

 > [!NOTE]
 > If you start and stop a meeting recording multiple times, sales insights aren't generated.